QuanjianSong/QuanjianSong.github.io/_pages/about.md

   - /about.html
 ---

-My name is Quanjian Song (宋泉鉴) and I am currently a master student at Department of Computer Science and Technology, Xiamen University.
+Hi，👋!
+My name is Quanjian Song (宋泉鉴), I am currently a master student at Department of Computer Science and Technology, Xiamen University.
 In addition, I am a member of the [MAC Laboratory](https://mac.xmu.edu.cn/) and studied under Professor Liujuan Cao.

 ❗️News
 ======